Choctaw in the American Civil War: Lincoln and Indian Affairs

 Abraham Lincoln considered Indian affairs a low priority when compared to the secession crisis.
 Lincoln's administration focused their efforts on American military confrontations of early 1861.
 They had little time to consider the Indian's role in the coming conflict.
 However, certain general attitudes protrude and explains the administrations' ambivalence toward the Indian.
 Lincoln and his polity considered the Indian a "dying race."
 A U.S. senator once remarked, "It is dying through natural causes growing out of its contact with a superior race inhabiting the same country."
 As soon as the Civil War began, Lincoln's government abandoned Indian Country.
 By May 18 of 1861, U.S. military posts were abandoned leaving tribes with "no alternative but to join the South."

 Reasons why the Choctaw sided with the Confederacy

 In early February 1861, the Choctaw Nation's General Council instructed their delegates in Washington City to deposit their invested funds in southern banks, if necessary.
 A few days later, the council elected 12 delegates to meet with the Chickasaw at Boggy Depot, Choctaw Nation.
-In April, Choctaw officials at Washington City assured Unionist that the Choctaw Nation was to remain neutral.
+In April, Choctaw officials at Washington City assured Unionists that the Choctaw Nation was to remain neutral.
 However, by June 1861 the Choctaw Nation had declared itself free and independent and appointed commissioners to make an alliance with the Confederacy.